growr-xyz/growr-documentation/flows/B-Identity-1-Onboarding.md

 # Borrower Onboarding
+The Growr protocol relies on a new type of decentralized identity that we call the **Self-sovereign Financial Identity (SSFI)**.
+It is intended to represent user's unique global identity and to store various verifiable credentials.
 ## Custodial Model
-In a custodial model, the borrowers onboard using a custodial mobile or web application in order to claim credentials and apply for a loan from the protocol.
+In a custodial model, the borrowers onboard using a custodial mobile or web application in order to create their SSFI, claim credentials and apply for a loan from the protocol.
 ```mermaid
 sequenceDiagram
     participant Borrower